thoughtworks-jumpstart/jumpstart/front-end-web-development/css/README.md

 * [Modern CSS Explained For Dinosaurs](https://medium.com/actualize-network/modern-css-explained-for-dinosaurs-5226febe3525)

+## How to Learn CSS

+You don’t need to commit to memorizing every CSS Property and Value, as there are good places to look them up.
+There are some fundamental things, however, which will make CSS much easier for you to use.
+[This article](https://www.smashingmagazine.com/2019/01/how-to-learn-css/) aims to guide you along your path of learning CSS.

 ## CSS Tutorial

 We will briefly cover the most important topics in this material, however, if you have more time to go-through a tutorial that covers the topics thoroughly, I can recommend the two below: